cyu1221/CS506/README.md

 <p>Under /Report, you can find our report</p>
 <p>Under /notebook, you can find a note book that recreates all of our results in the report.</p>

-The other directories in this project are the original implementation that produced our results (/notebook recreates these results).
+The other directories in this project are the original implementations that produced our results (/notebook recreates these results).